os-climate/osc-geo-h3grid-srv/README.md

 ## Running tests

+(You may need to install pytest)

 ```
-python -m unittest discover ./test
+pytest ./test
 ```

 ## Branch Naming Guidelines

 Each branch should have an associated github issue.
 Branches should be named as follows:
 `<branch-type>/issue-<issue number>-<short description>`.
 Where the branch type is one of:
 [feature, bugfix, hotfix], the issue number is the number of the associated issue, and the short description is a dash ('-') seperated description of the branch's purpose.
 This to between one and three words if possibble.